How I Can Help You and Your Institution

 I no longer offer the following services.

-Workshops addressing multiple assessment topics.
+Workshops addressing a broad array of assessment topics.
 These workshops cover so much so quickly, with so little time on any one topic, that they leave everyone's heads spinning and little retained.
 I instead offer workshops that focus on a limited number of assessment topics.

 Workshops on assessing institutional effectiveness.
 Assessments of institutional and administrative unit goals vary dramatically because the goals are so different.
-Individual consultations are thus far more effective than workshops.
+I instead offer individual consultations, which are far more effective than workshops.

 Workshops for faculty in all programs or for the entire institutional community unless they focus on a very specific topic that everyone clearly needs help with.
 Today people are typically in very different places regarding assessment.
 While some may be starting from scratch, others are farther along.
 Mini-workshops for smaller groups or individual consultations are usually far more effective in meeting everyone's needs.

 Mandatory-attendance presentations or workshops.
 Just a handful of people who don't want to be there can adversely impact the effectiveness of these events.